 Complete services: Do you need a search-engine-optimized copy for your promotional website?
 A press release translated for the media?
 Desktop publishing services for your user manuals?
 Voice-recording services for the characters of your game?
 I can provide all the services related to the localization process.
 Having a single provider simplifies project management, which means more time to focus on what you do best.

 You can check out a few case studies for the video games I worked on as a freelance French translator.
 In these articles, I give more details about the localization process and my personal approach.
+You can also see a short list of games I am credited in.

 If you are new to localization, here are a few articles that may help you get started: